rackerlabs/rackspace-how-to/content/rpc-openstack/rackspace-private-cloud-software-and-sosreport.md

 Press **Enter** to continue.

 At the prompt, enter your first initial and last name.
-If you have been assigned a case number by your Rackspace support representative, enter it at the prompt, as shown in the following example:
+If you have been assigned a case number by your Rackspace Support representative, enter it at the prompt, as shown in the following example:

     {.screen}